Let’s step through adding a basic dissector. We’ll start with the made up "foo" protocol. It consists of the following basic items.

 Adding Flags to the protocol.

 Some things to note here.
-For the flags, as each bit is a different flag, we use
+For the flags, since each bit is a different flag, we use

 the type FT_BOOLEAN